 2. Read a book in Sala Borsa

 Alice, one of the guides of my food tours in Bologna, usually says that the best part of Bologna is hidden.
-To agree with her you just have to enter Sala Borsa.

 Read side by side with students, have a coffee or take some rest during hot summer.
 Or walk through the ruins of Emilia roman street that you see under the glass floor.